ACTS 19:8

 doing things.
 If you have never repented, you have either never sinned; or you

 have never become a Christian.
-Jesus said, Except ye repent, ye shall all likewise perish.
-We know that these new believers in the
+And everyone is a sinner.
+Jesus said, Except ye repent, ye shall all likewise

-their behaviors.
+repented, because they made changes in their behaviors.
 It says that they showed their deeds.
-In other words it was obvious to people that they had changed
+In other words it was obvious to people

-their ways.
-That was the problem with some of the people who came to be
+that they had changed their ways.
+That was the problem with some of the people

-baptized by John the Baptist: he would not baptize them unless they had shown
+who came to be baptized by John the Baptist: he would not baptize them unless

-the Baptist and his message, the Bible says in Luke 3:7-8, Then said he to the multitude that came
+Concerning John the Baptist and his message, the Bible says in Luke 3:7-8, Then said he to the multitude that came

 forth to be baptized of him, O generation of vipers, who has warned you to flee